-Most of the time we arrange for medical files and documents to be delivered in our secure GPS tracked delivery trucks, but sometimes, depending on the needs of the client, we can even arrange for our scanners to get to work on the grounds of a businesses or medical organisation.
+Most of the time we arrange for medical files and documents to be delivered in our secure GPS-tracked delivery trucks, but sometimes, depending on the needs of the client, we can even arrange for our scanners to get to work on the grounds of a business or medical organisation.

 When the files arrive at our secure facilities, they are then checked against a roster before being carefully sorted; ready for scanning.
 Here items such as paperclips, staples, separators, and header sheets might be added or removed as necessary.